jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/README.md

 ### Periodic loss function (Version 1)

-I have tacled this problem first with a periodic loss function.
+I have tackled this problem first with a periodic loss function.
 Which means, that the loss function of the CNN itself takes care about the ambigouity of the two values (9.9 and 0.1 have the same distance to 0):

 <img src="./images/periodic_nature.png" width="300">